 DIY deadlift platform

 A deadlift platform is a great way to protect your floor while lifting heavy.
 There are two common sizes - 4’x8’ and 8’x8’, and a wide variety of options for modifications and customizations.
-In this article you’ll see how I built a standard 4’x8’ platform for my buddy.
-For more inspiration check out my round up of the Top 10 DIY deadlift platform designs.

 This post is not sponsored.
 Some of the links are affiliates which means if you purchase through the link, I’ll receive a small commission.